Select Page

 Let me explain.

 A few years ago, I got a promotional opportunity I had been seeking for years.
-In an effort to cope with the pace of my new job, I became obsessed with maximizing my time.
+In an effort to cope with the pace of my new job, I became obsessed with maximizing every minute of my time.

-Like an overstuffed refrigerator where you can’t close the door, I wedged things into every tight corner of my weekly schedule.
+Like an overstuffed refrigerator that stuff falls out of every time you open the door, I wedged things into every tight corner of my weekly schedule.
 At 5am I checked email.
-Some days I had 8 hours of meetings.
-Then talked with coworkers on my drive home.
+Some days I had 8 to 10 hours of meetings.
+Then I returned calls on my drive home.

 I thought I was becoming “successful.”

-So what happened?
-I became completely exhausted and ineffective in all areas.
+I became completely exhausted, and less effective in all areas.

-I need constant reminders of this because of my addiction to fitting it all in or fear of missing out.
+I had to come to terms with my addiction to fitting everything in and fear of missing out.

 Organizational expert Patrick Lencioni says it this way, “When everything is a priority, nothing is.”

-In one of my favorite books ever, Essentialism: The Disciplined Pursuit of Less, author and Stanford lecturer Greg Mckeown tells a funny story about the word priority.
+In one of my favorite books of all time Essentialism: The Disciplined Pursuit of Less, author and Stanford lecturer Greg Mckeown tells a funny story about the word priority.
 The word priority was first used in the 1400s.
 For nearly 500 years, the word was singular and meant—the very first thing.

 Only in the 1900s did we begin to use it to mean—multiple first things.